Einsteins-Workshop/launch-mc/README.md

 5. Make sure that Minecraft is already installed on the computer

-6. If using a windows machine, go to repository directy and run python windows_setup.py
+6. If using a windows machine, go to repository in a command shell that is run as admininstrator and
+    a.
+Run pip install pywin32
+    b.
+Run python windows_setup.py

-7. Copy shortcuts from C:\etc to Desktop
+7. Copy shortcuts from this directory, launch-mc\build to Desktop

-8. For both shortcuts, edit shortcuts, go to Advanced properties, and set to "Run as administrator".
-Be sure to apply changes.

 The script should do the following:

 1. Install portablemc
-2. Move files to /etc/launch-mc directory
+2. Move files to launch-mc\build directory
 3. Create shortcuts